opensourcecorp/go-common/README.md

 Suppressing log messages in your own program's tests
 ----------------------------------------------------

-If you want or need to suppress log messages from this repo's `logging` package, set the env var `OSC_IS_TESTING=true` for your test runs.
-This will suppress all but `logging.FatalLog()` messages.
+If you want or need to suppress log messages from this package's logging facilities, set the env var `OSC_IS_TESTING=true` for your test runs.
+This will suppress all but `FatalLog()` messages.

+If you need to trick the loggers into thinking you're *not* testing for some reason, you can temporarily set `osc.IsTesting = false` during any test run, and then re-set it to `true`.